RubenH11/Pandas-to-HPC-replication-package/README.md

 ### Normality Checks

 #### Visualize Data for Normality Checking
-- Density and violin plots are generated to visualize the distribution of energy usage for both small and big datasets, comparing the two libraries.
+- TODO Density and box plots are generated to visualize the distribution of energy usage for both small and big datasets, comparing the two libraries.

 #### QQ Plots
 - Quantile-Quantile (QQ) plots are created to assess the normality of the data distribution for small and big datasets for both Pandas and Polars.